Tercus/crowder/README.md

 ## What is working

--[X] Select files from browser
+- [X] Select files from browser
--[X] Seed selected files to tracker
+- [X] Seed selected files to tracker
--[X] Server downloading seeded files
+- [X] Server downloading seeded files
--[] Server seeding files, once download is complete -[] Website showing a list of uploaded files
+- [] Server seeding files, once download is complete
+- [] Website showing a list of uploaded files